cj-mills/christianjmills/_posts/2022-8-8-IceVision-to-OpenVINO-to-Unity-Tutorial-Windows-1.md

-**Define method to generate stride values to navigate the raw model output**
+**Define method to generate offset values to navigate the raw model output**

 We'll first define a method that generates offset values based on the input dimensions and stride values, which we can use to traverse the output array.